palladius/clouddeploy-platinum-path/step-by-step-guide.md

 scales up to accommodate your new needs (which is why I removed autopilot by default).

 Notice that you can leverage the FILE SYNC for your app to make sure only big change force a full rebuild.
-For instance, my ruby apps take long to `Docker`ize, so to me it’s a killer feature that a small change to `main.rb` gets directly pushed into the living container, while a change to `Gemfile` needs to force a full clean build.
+For instance, for `app02`, my ruby apps take long to `Docker`ize, so to me it’s a killer feature that a small change to `main.rb` gets directly pushed into the living container, while a change to `Gemfile` needs to force a full clean build.

+* Now do another `git commit`, so you have TWO versions for app01.

 ###  `09-show-latest-successful-releases.sh`